Rajneesh, and the Lost

 Truth by Christopher Calder

 The hype - "Don't advise me.
-Everything is clear before my eyes." — Bhagwan Shree Rajneesh (Osho)
+Everything is clear before my eyes." — Bhagwan Shree Rajneesh (Osho) The reality - "Adolf

 Hitler’s violence with the Jews was far more peaceful, because he

 killed people in the most up-to-date gas chambers, where you don’t take